webpack/webpack.js.org/src/content/configuration/dev-server.md

 webpack-dev-server --open
 ```

-Specify which browser to open, for example: chrome.
-If no browser provided, default one will be used
+If no browser is provided (as shown above), your default browser will be used.
+To specify a different browser, just pass its name:

 ```bash
 webpack-dev-server --open 'Google Chrome'
 ```

 ## `devServer.openPage`